Truva

 The Direct Answer

-Maya pays the highest anytime-access rate at 12% (9.6% after tax).
-For locked savings, Tonik pays 8% on a 1-year time deposit (6.4% after tax).
+Maya pays the highest anytime-access advertised rate at 12%.
+For locked savings, Tonik pays 8% on a 1-year time deposit.
 GoTyme pays 3% flat with no conditions.
-All rates are verified April 14, 2026.
+Rates and peso estimates below are before tax.

 Digital bank interest rates Philippines 2026: full table